deeheber/book-inventory/README.md

 # Book inventory app

+**Note this repo is archived and won't be receiving updates, so code might be out of date with current conventions.
+Keeping this around as a reminder of how far I've come.**

 ## Summary
-This is a simple [PHP](http://www.php.net/) application that tracks and stores information about books in a [SQLite](https://sqlite.org/) database.
+This is a minimal [PHP](http://www.php.net/) application that tracks and stores information about books in a [SQLite](https://sqlite.org/) database.

-Working prototype deployed on Heroku using their JawsDB MySQL add-on [here](https://book-tracking.herokuapp.com/index.php)

 ## Features
 - Read and display all books in the database